UAA Committees

 Events Committee

-The Events Committee develops and delivers regional training and networking opportunities that support the UAA’s current goals and objectives.
-Focusing on key concepts like Safety and Environmental Sustainability, one of the committee’s annual goals is to offer 6 or more regional training opportunities – regional meetings hosted by local UAA Membership, and regional or national partner events.
-The training at each meeting qualifies for continuing education units (CEUs) in multiple professional disciplines.
+The Events Committee develops regional training and networking opportunities to support the UAA’s goals and objectives.
+An annual goal is to offer six or more regional training opportunities, hosted by local UAA Membership, along with other regional or national partner events as appropriate.
+Continuing education units (CEUs) are offered in multiple professional disciplines.
+Proposed events, whether new or ongoing, are evaluated based on existing meeting commitments, estimated demand, engaged local support, and available resources.

 Finance Committee

-The finance committee is in place to ensure our organizational strength.
-The main tasks include developing an annual budget, reviewing our policies, managing revenue and expenses, participating in an annual audit, and safeguarding our financial integrity.
-This committee works diligently to provide financial stability to allow for funding of our training and educational pursuits for our members.
+The finance committee oversees the financial integrity of the UAA.
+The committee develops an annual budget, manages revenue and expenses, participates in an annual audit, and reviews policies.
+Financial stability allows for ongoing funding of training and educational pursuits for our members.

 Professional Development Committee